DanWin/hosting/README.md

 Live demo:
 ----------

-If you want to see the setup in action or create your own site on my server, you can visit my [TOR hidden service](http://dhosting4xxoydyaivckq7tsmtgi4wfs3flpeyitekkmqwu4v4r46syd.onion) or via [my clearnet proxy](https://hosting.danwin1210.me) if you don't have TOR installed.
+If you want to see the setup in action or create your own site on my server, you can visit my [Tor hidden service](http://dhosting4xxoydyaivckq7tsmtgi4wfs3flpeyitekkmqwu4v4r46syd.onion) or via [my clearnet proxy](https://hosting.danwin1210.me) if you don't have Tor installed.